 Reinstatement with Payment:

-Requests for reinstatement of registration for classes cancelled for fiscal reasons must be submitted in writing to the Office of the Registrar.
+Requests for reinstatement of registration for classes cancelled for fiscal reasons must be submitted to the Enrollment Services Center.
 Requests for reinstatement must meet one of the following conditions: 1) the student’s registration was cancelled through University error, or 2) the student was prevented from making timely payment due to extenuating circumstances beyond the student’s control.

 Reinstatement of registration must occur within 30 days after the date of cancellation.
 Notification of cancellation for non-payment is mailed to the student’s permanent address on file in the Office of the Registrar.
 Additionally, email notifications are sent through the FGCU Eagle email system.

-To request reinstatement, complete the Request for Reinstatement of Registration form and submit to the Office of the Registrar by the published deadline date.
+To request reinstatement, complete the Request for Reinstatement of Registration form and submit to the Enrollment Services Center by the published deadline date.
 Reinstatement will apply to the student’s entire schedule of classes and cannot be requested selectively for certain classes.
 All reinstated students will be assessed a late registration fee and a late payment fee.
 If reinstatement is granted, payment of all fees must be received by the Cashier’s Office prior to reinstatement.